adambard/learnxinyminutes-docs/haskell.html.markdown

 >:t foo
 foo :: Integer

+-- You can also run any action of type `IO ()`

+> sayHello
+What is your name?
+Friend!
+Hello, Friend!

 ```

 There's a lot more to Haskell, including typeclasses and monads.
 These are the big ideas that make Haskell such fun to code in.
 I'll leave you with one final Haskell example: an implementation of quicksort in Haskell: